-We ask all vendors to review the pet policies to be aware in the event that a customer brings a pet to the CFM.
+We ask all vendors to review the pet policies to be aware if a customer brings a pet to the CFM.
 If customers choose to bring a pet, we ask them to abide by the following rules to make a pet's visit to the CFM an enjoyable and safe experience for all:

-- Pets must be kept on a manageable leash and by the owner's side at all times - Pets must be kept away from produce, plants and other food products - Be considerate-not everyone loves animals and some people are allergic to them - Pet owners must clean up all waste produced by their pet(s).
-Waste bags are located at designated locations throughout Marion Square - CFM Management reserves the right to request that owners remove pets from the CFM
+- Pets must be always kept on a manageable leash and by the owner's side. - Pets must be kept away from produce, plants and other food products. - Be considerate-not everyone loves animals, and some people are allergic to them. - Pet owners must clean up all waste produced by their pet(s).
+Waste bags are located at designated locations throughout Marion Square - CFM Management reserves the right to request that owners remove pets from the CFM.